AckerlyXu/heima/articles/sql-database/sql-database-automated-backups.md

 If you delete a database, SQL Database keeps the backups in the same way it would for an online database.
 For example, suppose you delete a Basic database that has a retention period of seven days.
 A backup that is four days old is saved for three more days.

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] If you delete the Azure SQL server that hosts SQL Databases, all databases that belong to the server are also deleted and cannot be recovered.
+> If you delete the Azure SQL server that hosts SQL Databases, all databases that belong to the server are also deleted and cannot be recovered.
 You cannot restore a deleted server.

 ## How to extend the backup retention period?
 If your application requires that the backups are available for longer period of time you can extend the built-in retention period by configuring the Long-term backup retention policy for individual databases (LTR policy).
 This allows you to extend the built-it retention period from 35 days to up to 10 years.
-For more information, see [Long-term retention](/documentation/articles/sql-database-long-term-retention/).
+For more information, see [Long-term retention](./sql-database-long-term-retention.md).

 Once you add the LTR policy to a database using Azure Portal or API, the weekly full database backups will be automatically copied to your own Azure Backup Service Vault.
 If your database is encrypted with TDE the backups are automatically encrypted at rest.
 The Services Vault will automatically delete your expired backups based on their timestamp and the LTR policy.
 So you don’t need to manage the backup schedule or worry about the cleanup of the old files.
 The restore API supports backups stored in the vault as long as the vault is in the same subscription as your SQL database.
 You can use Portal or PowerShell to access these backups.